-The City of Nederland's budget for fiscal year 2014 includes a small increase in property tax revenue due to properties added to the tax roll.
-The tax rate remained the same from fiscal year 2012 at .591853 per \$100 valuation.
-The City Council adjusted solid waste rates by 12.8% at the beginning of fiscal year 2013-14 in order to offset the rising cost of equipment utilized to provide these services.
+The City of Nederland's budget for fiscal year 2015 includes a small increase in property tax revenue due to properties added to the tax roll.
+The tax rate remained the same from fiscal year 2013 at .591853 per \$100 valuation.
+The City Council adjusted water rates by 11% at the beginning of fiscal year 2014-15 in order to offset the rising cost of labor and equipment utilized to provide these services.
 On the expenditure side, increases are expected in health insurance premiums and the City is actively taking steps to minimize these increases by providing healthy lifestyle incentives.
-The City also added a Code Enforcement Officer to protect neighborhoods and business areas from devaluation.